Getting Organized: Nursing Staff Development Course

 1. Learner and setting.
 EXAMPLE: The learner population for this course will be psychiatric nurses working on the behavioral health unit at a large teaching hospital.
 The information will be delivered via a classroom lecture, along with hands-on patient simulation experiences at the hospital.
 The staff development course will be a week-long program.

 2. Framework.
 EXAMPLE: An outcomes approach will be used as an organizing framework, as this entails initially identifying the outcomes the learners will be required to demonstrate, then arranging the concepts accordingly to promote success.
 The course will subsequently involve learning experiences, teaching methods, and assessment and evaluative strategies that promote development of the expected course outcomes.

 3. Expected course outcomes and competencies.
 Below is an EXAMPLE of an outcome statement with the corresponding competency:

 Outcome 1- Student will describe two ways that patient education can be emphasized in practice by the end of the course.

 4. Evaluation method.

 5. Rubric type/reliability and validity.

-The focus of the course must be current and meet the needs of the present and projected future healthcare climates, as encouraged by current evidence-based best practices, along with national and global priorities for healthcare.
-Nursing educational programs must utilize nursing frameworks that involve outcomes and competencies that meet the needs of the future nurse and are consistent with the science of nursing.
+The focus of the course should be current and meet the needs of the present and projected future healthcare climates, as encouraged by current evidence-based best practices, along with national and global priorities for healthcare.
+Nursing educational programs can utilize nursing frameworks that involve outcomes and competencies that meet the needs of the future nurse and are consistent with the science of nursing.
 Designing the curriculum for a staff development course involves a review of appropriate framework and theories to be used within the education delivery.